tommideso/Progetto_LabASSI/user-stories.md

 ### Scenario 1: Admin views a user from the chat page

 Given I am on a chat page with a user
 And I click on the user's name
 Then I am redirected to the user admin page

+### Scenario 2: Admin views a user from the reservation page

+Given I am on a reservation page
+And I click on the user's name
+Then I am redirected to the user admin page